Pastel pencils - a primer

 A contradiction

-Pastel pencils are often regarded by artists who use the traditional wax or oil based coloured pencil as the messy variety of coloured pencil.
+Artists who use traditional wax or oil based coloured pencils often regard pastel pencils as the messy variety of coloured pencil.

-But to artists who are fans of pastel, they are the clean variety of soft pastels.
+But fans of pastel pencils consider them the clean variety of soft pastels.

 What to buy

-It could be argued that the sticks are not pencils.
-The point of including them is that the content from companies like Faber Castell, Cretacolour and Derwent is identical to the pastel content in their pencil ranges and of equivalent hardness.
-The sticks can therefore be readily used to produce the base layers of a picture to speed up proceedings.
-Detail can then be worked over the top with the pencils.
-The material is the same, just the tool used to put it down on the paper differs.
+Artists can therefore readily use the sticks to produce the base layers of a picture to speed up proceedings.
+They can then work detail over the top with the pencils.
+The material is the same; only the tool to put it down on the paper differs.

 We will also look at the different surfaces suitable for pastel pencil paintings.
 These need to be fairly rough so that they grip the powdery pigment.